|Mountain Water Company: Next Steps|

 For a full explanation of the CFC position, download the CFC Post-Hearing Brief 10/31/11.

-This sale is a once-in-a-century opportunity for the people of Missoula to control their own precious water.
-Between the stipulations in the September 22nd agreement between CFC, the City and Carlyle, PSC's regulatory authority to protect the public, and Montana's strong water laws, there are safety mechanims in place to ensure Carlyle is a responsible stepping stone on the path to public ownership.
+The sale of Mountain Water Company to the Carlyle Group is a once-in-a-century opportunity for the people of Missoula to control their own precious water.
+Between the stipulations in the September 22nd agreement between CFC, the City of Missoula, and Carlyle; PSC's regulatory authority to protect the public; and Montana's strong water laws; there are safety mechanims in place to ensure Carlyle is a responsible stepping stone on the path to public ownership.
 The three-way agreement gives CFC assurances that the Rattlesnake is safe, Missoula’s water stays home, and the people of Missoula have a legitimate shot at becoming the next owner of the water.

 1. The PSC cannot order Mountain Water to be sold to the City at this time.